hrosicka/game-of-life/README.md

 ## 📄 License

-This project is released under the MIT License — use it as you wish!
+Released under the MIT License—use, modify, and share freely!